Mega Litres

 Boating

 Boat ramp: please note, when the dam is near or exceeds 100 per cent capacity, or at low levels, the boat ramp will be closed for safety reasons.
-Before visiting Burdekin Falls Dam for recreation, we strongly recommend checking that the boat ramp is open by visiting our Recreation and Safety Alerts page or Facebook and Twitter.
+Before visiting Burdekin Falls Dam for recreation, we strongly recommend checking that the boat ramp is open by visiting our Recreation and Safety Alerts page, downloading the Sunwater App or visiting our Facebook page.
 The boat ramp is owned and managed by Sunwater.

 Boating activities are permitted at Lake Dalrymple, however, operators are reminded to read and obey the signs, look for hazards, boat to conditions and stay away from the dam wall by at least 200 metres, as marked by the buoy line, or as signed.
 Water activities including swimming, kayaking and sailing, are permitted among other activities, however, please note the exclusion zones as signed.